Meet the Specialists

 Dr. Miller received her DVM from Tufts University in 1999.
 She then completed a rotating internship in medicine and surgery at Wheat Ridge Animal Hospital in Colorado in 2000.
 In July, 2003, she became board-certified by the American College of Veterinary Internal Medicine after finishing her residency at Wheat Ridge Veterinary Specialists in Colorado.
 Dr. Miller continued on as staff doctor at Wheat Ridge Veterinary Specialists, and trained for seven years with Dr. Brendan McKiernan, an internationally known respiratory specialist.

 Dr. Miller’s special interests include: respiratory physiology, endocrinology and immunology.
 Dr. Miller has presented research on laryngeal paralysis and infectious tracheobronchitis at the ESCVIM in Ireland (2001) and the ACVIM in Charlotte, NC (2003).
 Her research has been published in the Journal of Veterinary Internal Medicine and she has contributed to several veterinary book chapters.
 Dr. Miller is a member of the American Animal Hospital Association, American Veterinary Medical Association, and the Virginia Veterinary Medical Society.
 Dr. Miller lives in Charlottesville with her husband and two young children.
-The Miller family has two dogs, Josie and Sanchez, and their cat, Salvie.
-Dr. Miller has given up on the concept of spare time, and enjoys every moment she gets with her family.
+The Miller family also shares their home with Josie, the golden retriever, and Savie, the Bengal cat.
+Dr. Miller has given up on the concept of spare time and enjoys every moment she gets with her family.

 Shannon Ryan, DVM, Diplomate ACVIM